Angela Borden | Jan 27, 2023

 Cancellations happen.
 With the CFAR travel insurance add-on, you can cancel your trip while saving a portion of your investment.
 If you’re concerned an unusual event could make you need or want to cancel your trip, Cancel for Any Reason may be a good option for you.
 You won't have to meet the requirement of a specific trip cancellation trigger; you can instead cancel your trip for any reason you wish.

 For example, you are traveling to Ireland and have an elderly dog in poor health.
 If your dog became sick before your trip, you probably wouldn’t want to go.
-The trip cancellation insurance in our plan would not cover this.
+The trip cancellation insurance in Seven Corners RoundTrip would not cover this.
 However, buying the CFAR travel insurance add-on would allow you to cancel your trip with some peace of mind knowing you’d get a portion of your investment back under these poor circumstances.

 The most important thing about the CFAR travel insurance benefit is understanding how it works.
 If you buy the benefit and don’t use it correctly, you cannot make a covered claim.

 If you choose the CFAR travel insurance benefit, you will pay an increased amount for your insurance.
 Based on our research, most Cancel for Any Reason benefits can bump the cost of your trip protection plan up by 40 or 50 percent.
 Why?
-Because you’re now buying a plan with much wider coverage for trip cancellation.
+Because you’re now buying a plan with more robust coverage for trip cancellation.

 First, you must buy the Cancel for Any Reason travel insurance add-on within the specified time limit.
 In general, plans require you to buy it within a stated time period from the date that your initial trip payment is received.
 If you’re not certain what this time period is, ask or review the plan document.